wrmsr/omnibus/README.md

 But again, the only required dependency is toolz, and toolz has no transitive dependencies.

-Notably the code is organized, python-stdlib-style, into a flat list of relatively large files.
-This is, again, largely in keeping tradition with python's stdlib, and in practice thus far nothing has yet justified breaking into a subpackage (though that may soon be changing).
+Notably the code is (mostly) organized, python-stdlib-style, into a (mostly) flat list of relatively large files.
+This is, again, in keeping tradition with python's stdlib, and in practice thus far ~~nothing has~~ few things have yet justified breaking into a subpackage ~~(though that may soon be changing)~~.
 My app-level code tends to be much more decomposed into subdirectories of smaller files, but this is lib code.